 What To Do With Moldy Frames

 The best thing you can do with moldy frames is to reuse them.
 Let the frames dry out and then place them inside strong colonies.
-If you have multiple moldy frames you may place them in multiple beehives.
+If you have multiple moldy frames, you may place them in multiple beehives after removing the molds.

-You will reuse a moldy frame only if its foundation is in good shape and reusable.
+You will reuse a moldy frame after sterilization only if its foundation is in good shape and reusable.

 In my case, I have used those 3 frames for starting a completely new colony.
 I have seen so many dead bees covered by the molds.

-I was thinking are these molds responsible for the death of those bees?
-Then I discovered these bees died because of mite attacks not for the molds.
-Also, during mite treatments I have used Oxalic Acid (OA) wash.
+I was thinking, are these molds responsible for the death of those bees?
+Then I discovered these bees died because of mite attacks, not due to the molds.
+Also, during mite treatments, I have used Oxalic Acid (OA) wash.

 Due to the excessive use of OA, a lot of bees have died.
 And molds are not responsible for their death.